Communities

 welp, feel free to do it this year then.

-trichoplax‭ wrote almost 3 years ago
+trichoplax‭ wrote over 3 years ago

 The challenge already appears to contain all of the information required, but if you wanted to make it extra clear you could include something like "Valid examples (output a Tannenbaum tree)" and "Invalid examples (no output)" so it's clear that the "Invalid examples" are still valid inputs that the code should be able to handle.

-trichoplax‭ wrote almost 3 years ago
+trichoplax‭ wrote over 3 years ago

 "The input can be assumed to be correct and containing no duplicates".
 Does "correct" here mean anything more than "contains exacty 7 digits"?
 If not, this might be clearer as "The input can be assumed to be exactly 7 distinct digits" (so that the reader does not need to look around to confirm what "correct" means in this context).